I’ll beat a dead horse: as readers, we really do judge a book by it’s cover.

 - Know your trim size and published format.

-My anthology Deny the Father just got a new cover.
+My collection Deny the Father just got a new cover.
 A much better one.
 At least, I think it represents the book so much better.

 Here’s what it now looks like.
 Clean.
 Attractive.